Deutschland sucht den Superstar

 Deutschland sucht den Superstar (DSDS; "Germany is looking for the Superstar") is a German reality talent show.
 Part of the Idol franchise, it was created by British media mogul Simon Fuller as a spin-off from the British show Pop Idol, of which two series were broadcast between the years of 2001 and 2003.
 Debuting to mediocre ratings in November 2002 on the RTL network, the show has since become one of the most successful shows on German television.

 The program aims to discover the best singer in the country through a series of nationwide auditions in which viewer voting determines the winner.
 Voting is done through phone and SMS text voting.

-In July 2022, RTL announced that the show would discontinue after the conclusion of the 20th season in 2023.
-In the first live show of the 20th season it was announced that there will be a 21st season in 2024.
+It was initially announced by RTL in July 2022 that the 20th season would be its last.
+However, in the first live show of the 20th season, it was announced that there will be a 21st season in 2024.